The Overland Track: A comprehensive DIY guide to Tasmania’s most iconic multi-day hike

 - Down jacket

 - Goretex rain jacket

 - Tights/polar fleece/trackies— for sleeping or lounging around camp

-- 3x pairs hiking sock liners
+- 3x pairs hiking liners

 - 2x pairs wool hiking socks